klojang4j/klojang-templates/README.md

 record Employee(String firstName, String lastName, LocalDate birthDate) {}
 ```

-Then, when inserting a list of Company instances into the template, the employees
+Then, when inserting a ```List<Company>``` into the template, the employees
 template would repeat within the departments template, which would repeat within the
 companies template, which would repeat within the company-overview template.
 All this
 would happen with a single call to
 [RenderSession.populate()](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html#populate(java.lang.String,java.lang.Object,java.lang.String...)),
-simply because the structure of the template matches the structure of the data model.
+because the structure of the template matches the structure of the data model.

 Note that this does not mean that the _visual_ appearance of the template must
 somehow reflect the structure of the data model.